OpenCDSS/ArkDSS-Colors-of-Water/README.md

 ## Running Calibration ##

 From the command line, navigate to the 'python' directory under the ArkDSS-Colors-of-Water directory and run the following line of code:
-- python run_arkdss_calibration.py
+- python StateTL_calibration.py

 The program will take at least several minutes to run.
-A simple statement saying, 'This test has completed. ' indicates the simulations have.
+A simple statement saying, 'This test has completed. ' indicates the script has successfully completed running.

 -----